Orlando Annulment Lawyers

 An invalid or void marriage occurs when the elements of a valid marriage were nonexistent, meaning that no marriage ever existed.
 In such cases, the court will issue an order stating the marriage is void.
 On the other hand, a divorce is the proper course of action when a valid marriage existed between the parties and the court is able to enter an order dissolving the marriage.

+What's the difference between divorce and annulment in Florida?
 Annulments are often difficult to obtain from the court.
-Annulments require a higher burden of proof and additional specific elements, unlike a divorce.
+Unlike divorce, annulments require a higher burden of proof and additional specific elements.
 In many cases, our annulment lawyers in Orlando, FL have seen clients seek a divorce as opposed to an annulment due to the enhanced requirements required under Florida law before a court can grant an annulment.

 Grounds for an Annulment in Florida